warmcat/libwebsockets/READMEs/README.lws_system.md

 example, for foreign threads to set up their event loop activity in their callback, and eg, exit once it is done, with their event loop activity able to continue wholly from the lws event loop thread and stack context.

+### `jit_trust_query`

+JIT_TRUST handles most of the generic work in lws, but how the platform stores and retrieves its trusted CA certs is platform-specific, and handled by the user code for this.

+### `ota_ops`

+Device-specific operations to perform OTA flashing.

+See README.lws_ota.md / include/libwebsockets/lws_ota.h

 ## Foreign thread `attach` architecture